elastic/Example-Watches/errors_in_logs/README.md

 A watch which alerts if errors are present in a log file.
 Provides example errors as output.

 The following watch utilises a basic query_string search, as used by Kibana, to find all documents in the last N minutes which either contain the word “error” or have a value of “ERROR” for the field “loglevel” i.e. the log level under which the message was generated.
-The query returns 10 hits ordered by @timestamp in descending order.
+The query returns the ids of upto 10 hits ordered by @timestamp in descending order.

 ## Mapping Assumptions